thephpleague/plates/README.md

 ### Using folders

 To use the folders you created within your project simply append the folder name with two colons before the template name.
-This works with all template definition methods: `render()`, `insert()` and `layout()`.
+This works with all template definition functions: `render()`, `insert()` and `layout()`.
 For example, to render a welcome email:

 ```php
 $email = $template->render('emails::welcome');